-David works on the development of proposals, leads and manages technical analyses, and supervises a team of engineers in our Water Resources group.
-His background is mostly in hydrologic and hydraulic modeling—working on system-wide models for sewers—but he’s also been involved in open-channel flow and overland 2D modeling through FEMA, dam breach, and flood-risk studies.
+David leads and manages technical analyses, works on the development of proposals, , and supervises a team of engineers in our Water Resources group.
+His background is mostly in hydrologic and hydraulic modeling—working on projects consisting of system-wide network modeling for municipalities, open-channel flow, breach, and overland 2D modeling for agencies like FEMA, and many other flood-risk studies.

 When it comes to flood mitigation projects, David has helped communities like Findlay and Sharonville, Ohio, analyze improvements and find cost-effective solutions that reduce their risk of flooding.
-In these cities, that will result in improved economic vitality and growth—no longer deterred by high flood-insurance premiums in their downtown area.
-He’s also worked on the Mid-Breton Sediment Diversion project along the Louisiana coastline, helping design one of the largest restoration projects in the world.
+These projects will improve economic vitality and encourage growth, which had been deterred by high flood insurance premiums in their downtown areas.
+He’s also worked on large civil-design projects like the Mid-Breton Sediment Diversion on the Mississippi River, helping design one of the largest restoration projects in the world.

-Outside of work, David enjoys spending time with his wife, three daughters, and their church community.
+Outside of work, David enjoys spending time with his wife, four daughters, and their church community.